Property Taxes

 Change of Mailing Address

-Please mail the original signed form to Land Titles Office.
+To update your address, please complete a Change of Address Form and mail the original signed copy to the Land Titles Office.

 Box 7575